Presented by the

 We will accept art valued at any price.
 We have found

 from past sales that some highly priced work does sell.
-Generally, however, the
+Generally, the work that is priced under $1,000 sells the best.
+When determining the

 selling price of your artwork, you should consider including the cost of